 Nick Leeson, the “rogue trader” that broke Barings Bank is one of the most sought-after speakers on the global speaking circuit.
-The collapse of Barings Bank, and Nick Leeson's role in it, remains one of the most spectacular debacles in modern financial history.
+The collapse of Barings Bank in 1995, and Nick Leeson's role in it, remains one of the most spectacular debacles in modern financial history.

-How could one trader, an ambitious 25 years old investment broker, bring down the banking empire that had funded the Napoleonic Wars and counted HM The Queen as one of its private customers?
+How could one trader, an ambitious 25 years old investment broker, bring down the banking empire that had funded the Napoleonic Wars and counted the late Queen Elizabeth II as one of its private customers?

 Sentenced to six and a half years for fraud, Nick spent four and a half of those incarcerated in a Triad gang-ridden Singaporean prison, locked up 23 hours a day, most days, in 100+ degree heat.
 He was eventually released early on compassionate grounds, due to battling colon cancer, on July 3rd 1999 and extradited back to the UK.
 At that time his oncologist gave him a 60% chance of surviving another five years.

-More recent cases such as Allied Irish Bank, Societe Generale (2008) and UBS (2011) simply highlight that loopholes haven't been closed.
+More recent cases such as Allied Irish Bank, Societe Generale (2008), UBS (2011) and FTX (2022) simply highlight that loopholes haven't been closed.
 In an exclusive interview for the BBC with Huw Edwards, Nick commented "I think rogue trading is probably a daily occurrence amongst the financial markets.
 Not enough focus goes on those risk management areas, those compliance areas, those settlement areas, that can ultimately save them money."

 Despite more audacious and larger scale incidents of rogue trading since the collapse of Barings, Nick Leeson remains the most infamous and high-profile rogue trader and one of the world's most sought-after keynote speakers within the corporate sector.